peetuskytta/libft/README.md

 - ✅ Graded on 12/30/2021
 - ✅ Score: **100**
 - ✅ Retry: **1** after two peer evaluations.
-Found edge cases for ft_strjoin.c and memory leaks in ft_strsplit.c for which I gave up and retried.
+Peer evaluator found edge cases for ft_strjoin.c and memory leaks in ft_strsplit.c for which I gave up and retried.